Is the Go City Amsterdam Pass worth it? 2025

 DAY 1

-- 10:30 This is Holland – €26.00 (online: €23.00) > time slot required
+- 10:30 This is Holland – €26.50 > time slot required

 I love this ride!
 It’s a 5D flight over Holland.
-It’s a fantastic introduction to the country. - 11:30 RTXP – €14.50 > no time slot required
+It’s a fantastic introduction to the country.
+If there is one attraction I take overseas friends, it’s here. - 11:30 RTXP – €14.50 > no time slot required (no longer available), the Rijksmuseum is a great alternative, and you save more at a cost of €25.

-Note that RTXP is no longer available in 2024.
-Instead, you can go to the Rijksmuseum, for example, with the Go City pass. - 13:30 Lunch (I went for the best Hummus in the city, Sir Hummus in de Pijp, not included in the card)
+- 13:30 Lunch (I went for the best Hummus in the city, Sir Hummus in de Pijp, not included in the card)

 - 14:30 Zaanse Schans Tour – €29.50 > advance booking required

-Touristy with a capital letter T. But fun?
-I have to admit it.
-It was a great blend of a guided tour and free time.
-Our tour guide Femke was amazing.
-Here is my full Zaanse Schans post. - 19:00 A’dam Lookout Viewing Tower – €16.50 (online: €14.50) > no time slot required.
+Yes, it’s touristy, but absolutely worth it!
+For me it was the perfect blend of guided tour and free time.
+Our guide Femke was exceptional.
+Loved the beautiful windmills. ⤷ See my complete Zaanse Schans article. - 19:00 A’dam Lookout Viewing Tower – €18.50 > no time slot required.
 Beautiful views over Amsterdam and the surroundings.
 Can you spot Schiphol Airport?

-- 20:30 Stromma Boat Tour – No slot needed – €22.50 (online: €16.50) > no time slot required.
-It’s an introductory canal tour, but it’s well worth going since it’s included.
+- 20:30 Stromma Boat Tour – No slot needed – €21 > no time slot required.
+It’s an introductory canal tour, not the best, but it’s well worth going since it’s included and you do get to the sees these beautiful canal houses from the water.

 Day 2

-- 09:00 24-hour Bicycle MacBike rental from their Central Station location – €16.50 (online: €14.85) > no time slot required.
+- 09:00 24-hour Bicycle rental – €18.50 > no time slot required.
 I would not pay for this.
 A public transport pass is cheaper, but since it was included, it was fun.
 Not much comfort, though.
+And if you’re not used to biking skip it all together.
+Amsterdam is dangerous on a bike.

 - 10:00 Breakfast at Oeuf in de Pijp, not included, but excellent (I had the Croque Madam with Spanish Iberico ham)